-We found that the council had developed an appropriate methodology in previous years but this methodology needs to be reassessed to ensure that the assumptions made remain appropriate to prepare a reliable estimate.
-We will review the:
+The council has developed an appropriate estimation methodology in previous years but this methodology needs to be reassessed to ensure that the assumptions made remain appropriate to prepare a reliable estimate for the 2016/17 financial statements.

-- detailed accounting for business rates to ensure the Council's accounts are materially accurate and compliant with the CIPFA Code of practice; and - ► Council's provision for business rate appeals to ensure it has been calculated on a reasonable basis in line with IAS 37.
-As part of this we will ensure the provision is supported by appropriate evidence and that the level of estimation uncertainty is adequately disclosed in the accounts.
+Our approach will focus on detailed accounting for business rates to ensure the Council's accounts are materially accurate and compliant with the CIPFA Code of practice; and

+- Council's provision for business rate appeals to ensure it has been calculated on a reasonable basis in line with IAS 37.
+As part of this we will ensure the - provision is supported by appropriate evidence and that the level of estimation uncertainty is adequately disclosed in the accounts.